 EpiPen shortage in the UK what we know so far?

-- EpiPen shortage in the UK is an ongoing issue
+- EpiPen shortage in the UK is an ongoing issue in 2020

 - The prescription validation process is in place to control the supply of EpiPen auto-injectors in the UK